indexima-dev/ansible-indexima-install/README.md

 | stop | Stops Indexima. | `ansible-playbook -i hosts indexima.yml -t 'stop'` |
 | restart | Restarts Indexima. | `ansible-playbook -i hosts indexima.yml -t 'restart'` |

-install, update, conf and start/stop/restart tags can be prefixed with a 'g' or a 'v' to only apply to Galactica or Visualdoop respectively.
-Eg. `ansible-playbook -i hosts indexima.yml -t 'grestart'` restarts only Galactica. `ansible-playbook -i hosts indexima.yml -t 'vconf'` only deploys the configuration for Visualdoop.
+install, update, conf and start/stop/restart tags can be prefixed with a 'g' or a 'v' to only apply to Galactica or Visualdoop (dev console) respectively.
+Eg. `ansible-playbook -i hosts indexima.yml -t 'grestart'` restarts only Galactica. `ansible-playbook -i hosts indexima.yml -t 'vconf'` only deploys the configuration for Visualdoop (dev console).

 If no tags are provided, it is the equivalent of executing the following command: `ansible-playbook -i hosts indexima.yml -t 'prerequisites,update,conf,restart'`